NREL/rlmolecule/devtools/aws/README.md

 1. If you're having trouble starting / connecting to a ray cluster, try the `--no-config-cache` option for your ray command.

+1. Running `ray down ...` does not necessarily terminate your instance.
+In some cases, they are only stopped (I couldn't reproduce this).
+See: https://github.com/ray-project/ray/issues/6207.
+There is probably a configuration option somewhere to override...

-2. Check out the EC2 instance types that are compatible with the AMI: https://aws.amazon.com/marketplace/pp/prodview-x5nivojpquy6y .
+1. Check out the EC2 instance types that are compatible with the AMI: https://aws.amazon.com/marketplace/pp/prodview-x5nivojpquy6y .
 You may need to cross-reference this with the instance types that support GPU's:
 https://aws.amazon.com/ec2/instance-types/

-3. Private ECR's will not work out of the box.
+1. Private ECR's will not work out of the box.
 Use public if possible.

-4. If all else fails, check the AWS dashboard to see what's happening and to manually stop/terminate instances and volumes.  __Make sure you are looking in the correct region, where your instances are actually running!__
+1. If all else fails, check the AWS dashboard to see what's happening and to manually stop/terminate instances and volumes.  __Make sure you are looking in the correct region, where your instances are actually running!__

+1. It might end up being the case that a single, beefy GPU node will give better performance than the head/worker paradigm.

 ## Other notes